 Travis who had not said much all morning, “there’s one that wasn’t nibbling.
 It’s a nice fish, not real big but a nice one.”

-With the grace of a cat, WhoreDog grabbed the landing net and with one deft stroke, the first Blue of the day was in the boat.
+With the grace of a cat, The WhoreDog grabbed the landing net and readied himself over the side of the boat.
+One deft stroke, the first Blue of the day was in the boat.
 “Hoddamn Travis you done caught a Mississippi White.”
 Then he turned to me and explained, “they’re a mutation, you know somethin’ like an albino Blue Cat.
 Look at them pink eyes.”

 With a smirk, I recalled casually hooking three shad through the eye on the same #8 circle hook.
 Holding my bait up for all to see, I said, “this smorgasbord will get me a big one.”